Invoca/developer-docs/source/api_documentation/transactions_api/_custom_data_params.rst

 Please click  `this link <https://www2.invoca.net/customer_data_dictionary/home>`_ to access the custom data parameters specific to your account.

+The Partner (API) Name is used as the field name returned by the Transactions API.
+Any Custom Data or Signal fields named the same as a standard Invoca Transactions API field will be returned by the API rather than the standard field.
+If any field names have spaces in their name, XML format will not be supported.

-Custom Data & Signal can be accessed in two ways by Transactions API.
+**Custom Data & Signal can be accessed in two ways by Transactions API**

 1. (JSON & XML formats only) By including `custom_data` as field in the `include_columns` parameter (e.g. `include_columns=transaction_id,start_time_local,custom_data`) a nested structure is returned containing all of the Custom Data and Signals that were specified for the given transaction.
 Note: null values are not returned.